 2. Combine flour, salt, and baking soda in a bowl and gently stir.
 Set aside.

-4. Add eggs to butter mixture and beat until incorporated.
+5. Add eggs to butter mixture one at a time and beat until incorporated.
+After eggs are fully mixed, add vanilla.

-5. Slowly add dry ingredients until fully mixed.
+6. Slowly add dry ingredients until batter is fully mixed.
 Avoid overmixing.

-6. Add chocolate chips and use a spoon to mix them into the dough.
+7. Add chocolate chips and use a spoon to stir them into the dough.

 Store any cookies not immediately used in an air tight container to keep them fresh for snacking or more ice cream cookie sandwiches later.